 United States Senate

-District 4: Ruben Kihuen, who supports efforts to fight global warming and climate change, won the seat in 2016.
-Ruben Kihuen is an advocate for Nevada's efforts to develop renewable energy sources.
-Representative Cresent Hardy lost the seat in 2016.
-Hardy was an opponent of efforts to reduce greenhouse gas emissions.
+District 4: Steven Horsford, who supports efforts to fight global warming and climate change, won the seat in 2018.
+Cresent Hardy also ran for the seat in 2018.
+Hardy is an opponent of efforts to regulate greenhouse gas emissions.

 Climate change threatens to raise temperatures, intensify droughts, and increase wildfires all across Nevada.
 I’ll continue working with my colleagues on @NRDems to find solutions to this crisis. - Steven Horsford